tonywhite11/PDFAgent/README.md

 # PDFAgent

-Most accurate, production-ready PDF agent for reading, analysing and conversing with your PDF.
+A production-ready PDF agent for reading, analysing and conversing with your PDF built for business-critical use cases on retrieval-augmented generation.

 # Features